Los Angeles Independent PublishingKate Gale, offers poetry readings, poetry contests, book awards, and more.

 New York, NY 10018

-Red Hen Press presents Ishion Hutchinson, Sebastian Matthews, Vievee Francis and Blas Falconer for readings at Bryant Park.
+Red Hen Press presents Colin Channer, Sebastian Matthews, Vievee Francis and Blas Falconer for readings at Bryant Park.
 The event is free!

 Sebastian Matthews is the author of the memoir In My Father?s Footsteps; the poetry collections We Generous and Miracle Day; and the graphic ?collage? novel The Life & Times of American Crow.
 He is currently working on a novel, a collection of personal essays, and a book of prose poems.
 Matthews serves on the Vermont Studio Center trustee board and on the advisory board of Callaloo: A Journal of African Diaspora Arts & Letters.